Echinops6718/HealthInfo/Glutamine.md

-The acetyl-l-glutamine form may be more bioavailable and more effective at crossing the blood brain barrier, providing greater neuroprotective effects and likely remyelination of nerves.
+The acetyl-l-glutamine (aceglutamide) form may be more bioavailable and more effective at crossing the blood brain barrier, providing greater neuroprotective effects and likely remyelination of nerves.

 Likely cardioprotective.